podocarp/simulacra/helmholtz/README.md

 Simulates a Helmholtz coil with an optional magnetic dipole (just acurrent loop) in the middle.
 Plots both contours (as above) and 3D field plots.
 It gets fun when you turn the dipole's strength up.
+Screenshots available in `img/`.

+Another point of interest: this script demonstrates a way to plot colored quiver plots in matplotlib.

 ## Usage